YeahNotSewerSide/DuinoCoin_cluster/README.md

 Will slow devices make cluster work slower? - No, actually they will make it work faster, so the speed depends on the number of devices connected, more=faster.

+IS IT SAFE TO USE OVER THE INTERNET? - Not right now, it has some vulnerabilities, which I will fix later.

 # before you start program download some python libraries:

   py-cpuinfo (only Android_Miner.py)